Quantcast

 7. Zoom with a Therapist (If Necessary)

-While I'm sure that a part of the reason why I feel this way is because I am a marriage life coach, I continue to be floored by the amount of married couples who will separate and/or divorce without getting ANY kind of counseling beforehand.
+While I'm sure that a part of the reason why I feel this way is because I am a marriage life coach, I continue to be floored by the number of married couples who will separate and/or divorce without getting ANY kind of counseling beforehand.
 When your marriage is in trouble or turmoil, it can be difficult to see things from any perspective other than "I hate this" and "I'm out".
-Whether it's a reputable counselor, therapist or relationship coach, oftentimes, they are able to offer up angles, tips and tools that can help you to 1) more effectively communicate with your partner; 2) figure out how to stick it out and 3) improve your relationship so that, not only do you avoid getting a divorce but you can be better than you've ever been.
+Whether it's a reputable counselor, therapist, or relationship coach, oftentimes, they are able to offer up angles, tips, and tools that can help you to 1) more effectively communicate with your partner; 2) figure out how to stick it out and 3) improve your relationship so that, not only do you avoid getting a divorce but you can be better than you've ever been.

 Divorce is serious.
 It's life-altering as well.
-Not only that, but on your wedding day, you and your spouse took vows and vows are promises.
+Not only that but on your wedding day, you and your spouse took vows and vows are promises.
 If you love your partner but you need some help either seeing why staying is worth it or how to make your relationship elevate out of the mere "survival mode" level of things, seek out a professional.
 There are plenty who are willing to have Zoom meetings.
-It could very well be the best investment that you've ever made, marriage wise.
+It could very well be the best investment that you've ever made, marriage-wise.

 8. Never Forget: Seasons Do Pass